SouravJohar/kings-landing/README.md

 TODO

- * Make payment page
+ * Make Boarding Pass generator
- * Make separate page for stray pnr handling
+ * Make airport-end terminal software
- * Next module : Seat selection
+ * Do a shit ton of testing